BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “O”

 By 1929 the company had expanded, as this August 21, 1929, edition of the Battle Creek Enquirer from Battle Creek, Michigan shows: “A new bus schedule for Bellevue has taken place recently.
 A new company with headquarters in Owosso is now operating and buses run oftener than formerly.
 The company is known as the Owosso-Flint Bus Lines, Inc., and through Bellevue is running nine east bound buses and 10 west bound buses.
 The line runs from Battle Creek to Flint and is called the Indian Trails route.
 The Flint-Owosso -Lansing-Battle Creek division which runs through Bellevue, is the biggest one operated by the company.”
 Historic Views of Owosso and Corunna Michigan gives additional history: “By the early 1930’s The Owosso-Flint Bus Line had become known as the Indian Trail Route in reference to its primary route of travel along US-12, which was locally known as the ‘Old Indian Trail’.
 A student of Michigan history, Cora Taylor researched some 65 native Indian Chiefs and began the tradition of ‘christening’ each coach in honor of a native Michigan Chief.
 The tradition continues to this day, with each Indian Trails coach proudly bearing the name of one of the founders of the Indian trail.”
 (For more information and photos of this company, see HISTORIC VIEWS of OWOSSO and CORUNNA MICHIGAN) About 1935 the company incorporated as Indian Trails Bus Lines—with the motto “Thru The Heart of Michigan”.
 However, it continued to operate under both the Indian Trails name, and Owosso-Flint Bus Lines, with Wayne Taylor as president and general manager of both companies.
 (The company also used the name “Indian Trail Lines”, which is displayed on its badges.)

 By 1946 the company was interstate, running between Chicago, Illinois and Flint, Michigan, with intrastate routes in Battle Creek, Flint, Saginaw, Lansing and Ionia.
 It ran 50 buses over 476 route miles.
 In the 1952 edition of the MTD, the Owosso-Flint Bus Lines is not listed, whereas Indian Trails Bus Lines is, with Wayne E. Taylor as president and general manager.
 Wayne Taylor died in June 1954 as a result of an automobile accident near Grand Rapids.
 Indian Trails Bus Lines is still operating today as a charter and tour bus company with 62 coaches and 175 employees.
-I’ve no info on the badge shown below.
+I’ve no info on the first badge shown below.
 It is well made, likely of nickel-plated brass, with the face of the Indian plated brass.
-The later badge appears to be chrome plated; it has a single threaded posts and measures about 2½” in length.
+The later badge was made by FIFTH AVENUE UNIFORM COMPANY 19 SO.
+WELLS CHICAGO, has a single threaded posts and measures about 2½” in length.
 I’ve yet to see any badges bearing the name “Owosso-Flint Bus Lines.”

 OZARK TRAILS, INC. / OZARK TRAILWAYS A. W. Shepherd Bus Lines was formed April 29, 1938 in Springfield, Missouri by A. W. Shepard, and ran between Springfield, Missouri, and Fayetteville, Arkansas, as well as Shreveport, Louisiana, Durant and Oklahoma City, Oklahoma, and Dallas, Texas.
 The history of the company is a bit tangled, but piecing together parts from various editions of MTD and Russell’s, at some point the company joined the National Trailways Bus System and operated until 1946 as A. W. Shepherd Trailways.
 That year Shepherd changed the name to Ozark Trailways, and incorporated A. W. Shepherd Bus Lines as Ozark Trails, Inc. on March 6, 1946, in Boonville, Missouri.
 According to the 1953 Russell’s Guide, in March 1950 Shepherd sold Ozark Trails, Inc. / Ozark Trailways to Des Moines Springfield & Southern Stages of Springfield, Missouri; about this time he founded Mo-Ark Trails, which ran from Springfield, Missouri to Berryville, Arkansas.
 The company continued operating under the name Ozark Trails, Inc., and by 1956 was operating out of Springfield, Missouri, serving Springfield, Lebanon, Ft.
 Leonard Wood, Missouri, Ft.
 Smith and Little Rock, Arkansas.
 The company was legally dissolved on March 6, 1996.